Spanish and Spanish Translation and Interpreting

 Translation and Interpreting

-Spanish majors and minors are prepared for a competitive global marketplace, particularly in view of the international nature of the Upstate community and the growing Hispanic population in the United States, home of the world's second largest Spanish-speaking population.
-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, the number of job openings for interpreters and translators is projected to increase by an incredible 46 percent by the year 2022.
 Our minors in Spanish Translation and Interpreting learn theories of translation and interpreting, study ethical guidelines for working as a translator or interpreter, and apply their skills in service learning projects for area non-profit organizations.
-Service learning and internship opportunities help minors gain valuable experience working with instructors who are certified translators and interpreters.
+Service learning and internship opportunities help students gain valuable experience working with instructors who are certified translators and interpreters.
 Students may choose courses in Spanish for the professions focused on business, healthcare, legal professions, or education, and prepare to be a bridge for communication in multilingual communities near and far.

 - Students can make connections by participating in the Hispanic Awareness Association student organization or by joining the Alpha Mu Gamma National Honor Society.

 Goals and Student Learning Outcomes

 1. Students graduating in Spanish at USC Upstate will be able to demonstrate speaking and listening proficiency in Spanish.